2019 was definitely one of my most powerful years to date. I recall having only 3 other like this in my life so far: 1999, 2000 and 2006.

-I quit at the end of September.
+I quit for good at the end of September.

 I became self-employed again

 Once I decided to quit my job, I started looking for another, but my heart wasn’t in it.
 Deep down, I knew that I wanted to become my own boss again.
 So, I did just that.
-Click here if you want to know more about what I do.

 I also became clearer on what I wanted